-A.3.2.3 Data Encoding and Modulation
+A.3.2.3 Modulation

-The data encoding, the modulation sense, the modulation index, the modulation rise and fall times, and the modulation symmetry of the bi-phase demodulated signal may be checked with an oscilloscope.
+The modulation sense, the modulation index, the modulation rise and fall times, and the modulation symmetry of the bi-phase demodulated signal may be checked with an oscilloscope.

 The modulation rise and fall times, t_R and t_F , and the modulation symmetry are defined in C/S T.001.